Astrac/astrac.github.io/_drafts/akka-actor-retry.md

     // f is a Future of some value that needs to be sent to targetActor f.pipeTo(targetActor)

 Going back to where we started from, all of this is really nice but what can we do to use this pattern in a scenario where we have faulty communication between actors?
-In a distributed system it could be quite easy the case that actors may not be able to reach each other over the network and a resilient system should provide some kind of tolerance for transient issues.
-What I found useful when solving such a problem during the Reactive Programming course on Coursera was to make an extension to `ActorRef` to provide one more method: `askretry`
+In a distributed system it could be quite easy the case that actors may not be able to reach each other over the network and a resilient system should implement some kind of strategy to mitigate transient issues.
+What I found useful when solving such a problem during the Reactive Programming course on Coursera was to make an extension to `ActorRef` to provide one more method which I named `askretry`.

 ## AskRetry

-The purpose of this solution is to specify a number and a rate for attempts that have to be done to deliver a message and get a response.
+The purpose of this method is to specify a number and a rate for attempts that have to be done to deliver a message and get a response.
 The method signature is as follows:

     def askretry[T](
       msg: T, maxAttempts: Int, rate: FiniteDuration)(implicit context: ActorContext): Future[Any]